pingcap/blog/2017-09-01-tidbmeetsjepsen.md

 ### DB

 DB encapsulates the download, deployment, startup and shutdown commands of the target system.
 The core function consists of setup and teardown.
-When Jepsen is testing TiDB, setup is responsible for downloading binaries and starting PD (Placement Driver), TiKV and TiDB in turn while teardown shutdowns the entire TiDB cluster and deletes logs.
+When Jepsen is testing TiDB, setup is responsible for downloading binaries and starting PD (Placement Driver), TiKV and TiDB in turn while teardown shutdowns the entire TiDB cluster and deletes logs.

 ### Client